zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/cannot-access-destination-table.md

 - ENSURE the schema name is valid.
 - ENSURE the table name is valid.

-If the schema and table name was already valid and you still have the error:
+If the schema and table name was already valid:

 - LOG into SSMS with the user/password used by the application and perform a SELECT statement to ensure he has access to it.